linode/apl-docs/docs/tutorial-4-create-svc.md

   selector:
     app: hello-svc
   ports:
     - port: 80
       targetPort: 8080
 ```

-### Create the deployment and service
+### Deploy the deployment and service

 In Otomi console, select team `demo` in the top bar.
 On the bottom of the left panel, click on `download KUBECFG`.